rajithkjet/YamuIthin/README.md

-In the UWU the freedom is an important part fo every CST student.
-So there are a lot of barriers to university life.
-As a result, we develop a game including some barriers to how to manage he or she's freedom.
+In UWU the freedom is important for every CST student.
+So there are a lot of barriers in university life.
+As a result, we developed a game including some barriers to show how to manage his or her freedom.
 (Hint, Freedom=the boy earned money of the game).

 This game is perfectly running.I will check the Ui UX.